markegge/fhwa_pm3/README.md

 ## What's New

+* June 15, 2022: Refactored function calls to provide greater consistency between measures.
+LOTTR and TTTR are now scored using `lottr()` and `tttr()` respectively, rather than `score()`.
+HPMS function now accepts PHED scores.
-June 10, 2022: Added PHED function to calculate PHED given a travel time readings file and speed limits
+* June 10, 2022: Added PHED function to calculate PHED given a travel time readings file and speed limits